Restaurants in Perdido Key, Florida

 This locally-loved gem lives up to its name as one of the best places to watch a sunset on the Gulf Coast.
 Most of the tables are on the quaint deck that overlooks the scenic Intracoastal Waterway.
 The food is good and economical, and the service fast and friendly.

 This place has been voted as the Best Sushi on the Gulf Coast, but the Ribeye Steak is just as good.
 Wash your meal down with one of their award-winning martinis.
 Don’t miss the daily Happy Hour.

 The Oyster Bar Restaurant & Marina

-They have good fried seafood and feature a ‘Catch of the Day’ daily special.
-Don’t miss their homemade bread pudding with whiskey sauce.
+Trigger’s has good fried seafood and features a ‘Catch of the Day’ daily special.
+Don’t miss the homemade bread pudding with whiskey sauce.
 It might be the best dessert on the coast.

 Restaurants in Downtown Pensacola

 If you like your Mexican food California style, check out this local favorite – known for their fresh guacamole and fish tacos.
 A glass of sangria should top you off nicely.